gavinmorrow/study-guide-wiki/README.md

-# study-guide-wiki
+# Studypedia

 A web app to make studying easier.
 It helps make study guides in a wiki format.
+The frontend is located at https://github.com/gavinmorrow/studypedia-frontend.

 # API